afsal-parseltongue/django-performance-monitor/README.md

 - If you **have a feature request**, open an issue.
 - If you **want to contribute**, submit a pull request.

+## Configuration
+the threshold is determined from:

+1. the `LOG_THRESHOLD` attribute on view class
+2. the `LOG_THRESHOLD` from settings
+3. the default 1.5

+so if you know exactly some certain views will take a lot of time, you can set `LOG_THRESHOLD` to a bigger number on the view to reduce some redundant log.

 ## Contribution
 1. clone code